Gapped topological spin-orbital liquid on the honeycomb lattice

 To achieve this level of accuracy, we exploit a full non-Abelian $\mathrm{SU}(4)$ symmetry implementation in DMRG and keep up to 12,800 $\mathrm{SU}(4)$ multiplets, corresponding to more than one million $\mathrm{U}(1)$ states.
-This enables unprecedented accuracy for two-dimensional (2D) $\mathrm{SU}(4)$ quantum magnets and reliable access to entanglement properties and finite-size scaling toward the 2D limit.
-These large-scale calculations were enabled by GPU-accelerated implementations, allowing us to reach bond dimensions exceeding one million $\mathrm{U}(1)$ states and to reliably access entanglement and finite-size scaling in two dimensions.
+This enables unprecedented accuracy for 2D $\mathrm{SU}(4)$ quantum magnets and reliable access to entanglement properties and finite-size scaling toward the 2D limit.

+Our results address a central question in frustrated quantum magnetism: whether a simple, symmetry-preserving 2D microscopic Hamiltonian can realize intrinsic topological order without fine tuning.
+The identification of a gapped spin-orbital liquid in the $\mathrm{SU}(4)$ Heisenberg model on the honeycomb lattice provides a concrete route from $\mathrm{SU}(N_c)$-symmetric physics to entangled states, and connects problems in frustrated magnetism, topological order, and cold-atom $\mathrm{SU}(N_c)$ systems.

 \textit{Methods}. --- Following Nataf and Mila~\cite{Nataf2018}, we group an $\mathrm{SU}(N_c)$ multiplet by an irreducible representation (irrep) of $\mathrm{SU}(N_c)$.
 An irrep is associated with a Young tableau.
 For example, when $N_c=4$, all irreps of $\mathrm{SU}(4)$ are labeled by a Young tableau $\alpha = (\alpha_1,\,\alpha_2,\,\alpha_3,\,\alpha_4)$, where $\alpha_i$ is the length of the $i$th row.
 A Young tableau $(\alpha_1,\,\alpha_2,\,\alpha_3,\,\alpha_4)$ is identified with $(\alpha_1+l,\,\alpha_2+l,\,\alpha_3+l,\,\alpha_4+l)$ for some $l\in\mathbb{Z}$, so we conventionally set $\alpha_4=0$.
 An adjoint representation \ydiagram{2,1,1}~will be called (2, 1, 1, 0).
 We note that for each irrep $\alpha$, the quadratic Casimir $C_2$ of $\alpha$ is defined as